Should your retirement portfolio contain 100% shares?

 Recreating Bill's work

 Let's start by attempting to recreate Bill's work.
-Bill used U.S. large-cap equities and intermediate-term bonds for his work.
-The closest we will get regarding asset allocation is as shown below, which we think is a reasonable starting point.
+Bill used US large-cap equities and intermediate-term bonds for his work.
+The closest we can come to regarding asset allocation is as shown below, which we believe is a reasonable starting point.

-We will have a starting portfolio of £1,000,000 and withdraw an inflation-adjusted 4% yearly over a 30-year retirement.
+We will have a starting portfolio of £1,000,000 and withdraw an inflation-adjusted 4% yearly over a 30-year retirement period.
+Our analysis will begin in 1926, aligning with Bengen's original research.

-For this 50% equity/50% bond portfolio, the safe withdrawal rate (SWR) is 3.27%.
+For this 50% US equity/50% US bond portfolio, the safe withdrawal rate (SWR) is 3.4%.
 SWR means the minimum amount you could have withdrawn from a portfolio over a 30-year retirement without running out of money.
-It's effectively the worst-case scenario, and for this scenario, it would've happened if the retiree had finished work in the late 1960s, as indicated by the red line in the chart below.
+It's effectively the worst-case scenario, and for this example, would've happened if the retiree had finished work in the late 1960s, as indicated by the red line in the chart below.

-Up the equity content of the portfolio to 75%, and the SWR increases slightly to 3.29%
+Up the equity content of the portfolio to 75%, and the SWR reduces very slightly to 3.38%.
+Finally, if we increase to 100% equities, the SWR falls to 3.26%.

 Bill was right, or was he?